ben-razor/aqua-eth/README.md

 # Aqua Eth

-A wrapper around web3.js for interacting with Ethereum compatible blockchains using Fluence Aqua.
+A wrapper around ethers.js and Metamask for interacting with Ethereum compatible blockchains remotely using Fluence Aqua.

 For the Gitcoin Hackathon task: